 Getting Started with AVS

 Alexa is always getting smarter with new capabilities and services through machine learning.
 As a developer, your product also gains access to new capabilities with Alexa through API updates, feature launches, and custom skills.
-Display Cards for Alexa will be generally available to developers later this year.
+Display Cards for AVS is now generally available to developers.
 Learn more on the AVS Blog.

 Learn how AVS can add rich voice-powered experiences to your connected products on the AVS Developer Portal.